tkgregory/cors-simulator/website/content/cors/script-get-cross-origin-no-cors/index.md

 ---
-title: "Cross-origin GET request from JavaScript code"
+title: "Cross-origin GET request from JavaScript code (no CORS)"
 weight: 4
 ---